nobodyscripts/LeafBlowerScript/Readme.md

 - Add file size check to log files
 - Attach to game window option
 - Fix default settings locations used by gui no longer existing
+- Fix for cUpdateChecker - line 250 Dialog.Show() being an int

 - Features:
   - Card: Travel and opening review due to instability